imakashsharma/Covid-19-Cases-Tracker-/README.md

 # Covid-19-Cases-Tracker-
-The Project is designed to track the Number of Effected, Cured and Death Cases in India
+The Project is designed to track the Number of Effected, Cured and Death Cases of COVID-19 Patients in India